peace710/AJLife/README.md

 # AJLife
-Some case when learning java and android
+Some case when learning Android and Java